7 Sex Workers on What It Means to Lose Backpage.com

 Glenn Spence (37, white cis woman working in New England): I was in this motel room that I’m in right now, this exact same motel room, actually.
 I was freaking out because when I logged onto the site, the only payment option was in cryptocurrency.

 Harpy Anna (29, white, “Female/Politically Queer,” working in Chicago): Way before I was ever an escort, I had looked on Backpage just to see what was going on on there.
-Then, whenever you start advertising on there, there is always Backpage.
+There was always Backpage.
 Then, one day it just disappears?

 Sarah (30s, white and Jewish cis woman, living in Michigan): I found out on Twitter that Backpage shut down – almost two years after I left survival sex work.
 Backpage helped keep me safe during one of the scariest, most dangerous times of my entire life.
 Being homeless and under the control of an abusive man who needed an illegal substance to stay semi-functional was scary.
 Backpage was the best option I had for people who would give me money, so I could stay alive.